dgor82/dgor82.github.io/dev_style_guide.md

 This process supports a truly _continuous_ integration without delays from waiting for manual PR reviews.
 Full test-coverage / TDD should ensure well-enough that no breaking changes are introduced into main.

 Note: `rollForward` property in global.json should be explicitly set to "disable", because any active rollForwarding strategy would mislead the sdk caching procedure in GitHub Actions which rely on a hash of global.json.
-For a detailed discussion, see the end of: https://chat.openai.com/share/084972a7-e536-4f72-8a30-3c1e1e361481
+For a detailed discussion, see the end of [this chat](https://chat.openai.com/share/084972a7-e536-4f72-8a30-3c1e1e361481)

 ### Scripts supporting the CI Workflow

-The above CI process can be handled manually but certain shell (bash) scripts (for UNIX-based machines), for example, automate many of the manual/repetetive tasks associated with it:
+The above CI process can be handled manually but shell scripts can help automate many of the manual/repetetive tasks associated with it - for example:
 - start_work.sh
 - finish_work.sh
 - clean_up_local_branches.sh